 At the Universidad Diego Portales, students can take courses in the following departments only: history, political science, and sociology.

-Students may take their direct enrollment courses at one, two, or all three of the universities listed above.
 Students participating in this program are encouraged to consider a minor in Latin American Studies, offered through the Department of Spanish & Portuguese.

 Course load and Credit: Students take four or five courses and can earn a maximum of 18 units per semester.